Vehicle crossings (dropped kerbs) and access ramps

 A vehicle crossing (often referred to as a dropped kerb) is a specially constructed section of pavement or verge to enable vehicular access to a property.

 The cost of constructing a vehicle crossing varies depending on the contractor you choose, and the specification of crossing required, but will probably be somewhere between £1,500 and £3,000.
-Our licence costs £250 in total, which covers our safety assessment, construction audit and administration costs.
+It is advisable to obtain a number of quotes before choosing a contractor.
+If you are uncertain about hiring a contractor the Citizens Advice Bureau provides advice.
+Our licence costs £260 in total, which covers our safety assessment, construction audit and administration costs.

-- 10 things you need to check before applying for a vehicle crossing or dropped kerb
+- 10 things you need to check before applying for a vehicle crossing or access ramp

 - Are you the homeowner?
 We can only approve a vehicle crossing with the homeowner’s consent.